noah-roopull/3DEngine/README.md

-A 3D Engine with a maze generator
+A 3D raycasting engine with a maze generator
 ```
 javac *.java && java Game
 ```